-- Security Management Architecture (SMART) A core component of our unified security architecture, SMART enables our customers to configure and manage security policies from a central administrative point.
+- Stateful Inspection technology Our patented Stateful Inspection technology is a premier network security technology.
+In order to provide accurate and highly efficient traffic inspection, Stateful Inspection extracts and maintains extensive "state information," i.e., data that provide context for future screening decisions, from all relevant communication layers.
+Stateful Inspection runs on a network gateway or an endpoint, such as a PC, and enables our products to inspect network traffic at high speed.
+Our Stateful Inspection technology can be adapted to new protocols, software applications and security threats.
+It can be run on a wide range of operating systems. - Application Intelligence Provides a set of advanced capabilities that prevents the exploitation of vulnerabilities in business applications, including vulnerabilities in the application code, communication protocols and the underlying operating system. - Security Management Architecture (SMART) A core component of our unified security architecture, SMART enables our customers to configure and manage security policies from a central administrative point.
 This technology enables the definition and ongoing management of security policies for enterprises of all sizes.
 This object-oriented architecture maps real-world entities, such as networks and users, to graphical representations that can be manipulated in a database.
 Integrated monitoring and reporting tools improve the manageability of the system by providing administrators with real-time information on the state of network and security systems.
 These tools also provide longer term trending information that is useful for periodic security management tasks, such as security audits. - Security and Network Traffic Enforcement Based on our Stateful Inspection technology, the INSPECT engine scans all incoming and outgoing traffic at security enforcement points.
 These are typically located at the network perimeter as security gateways, on critical servers, or inside the network, dividing the network into separate segments.
 We have developed a broad range of technologies that can be implemented by our INSPECT engine.
 In addition, third party technologies can be implemented through our Open Platform for Security (OPSEC) framework. - SecurePlatform Bundles the Check Point security solutions together with an operating system (OS) in a single package that is easy to deploy.
 It optimizes the performance of security and operating systems and includes a set of tools that ease setup and network configuration, thus reducing the total cost of ownership.
 SecurePlatform runs on a variety of open systems, i.e., systems whose key interfaces are based on widely supported standards. - ClusterXL Provides high availability and load sharing to keep businesses running.
 It distributes traffic between clusters of redundant gateways so that the computing capacity of multiple machines may be combined to increase total throughput.
 If an individual gateway becomes unreachable, all connections are redirected to a designated backup without interruption. - CoreXL Enables the intelligent balancing of security traffic loads between multiple cores on multicore processors.
-It results in a higher level of performance for integrated intrusion prevention. - SecureXL SecureXL is a framework of software and hardware technologies, including third-party technologies, that is designed to increase performance.
-By using SecureXL, hardware vendors can accelerate the performance of appliances on which our software is installed.
-With SecureXL, our products can be integrated into high-performance networks typically found in large enterprises and service providers. - TrueVector A patented, flexible and efficient software technology for enabling high-performance, scalable and robust Internet security of PCs.
-TrueVector stops attempts to send confidential data to unauthorized parties by malicious software, such as keystroke loggers and Trojan horses.
-It monitors all applications running on protected computers, allowing trusted applications to engage in network communications, while blocking network connections by untrusted applications. - Full Disk Encryption Secure Pre-Boot Environment Full Disk Encryption (FDE) Secure Pre-Boot Environment (PBE) is a secure, proprietary operating program.
-PBE, along with FDE's access control and authentication architecture and Multi-Factor Authentication Engine (MFAE), encrypts all information stored on a PC's hard disk, i.e., delivers full-disk encryption.
-The full-disk encryption technology protects every sector of the computer's hard drive, including the operating system files.
-This prevents successful attacks on the OS and attacks to gain access to sensitive data on the drive. - Hybrid Detection Engine (HDE) At the heart of the IPS software blade, the HDE utilizes multiple detection and analysis techniques to detect hostile or suspicious traffic.
-These techniques include the following: signature-based methods to detect known patterns of attacks targeted at the network and at vulnerabilities within the network; protocol analysis to validate that the traffic construct meets the expected standards; anomaly detection to identify instances where network traffic exhibits abnormal characteristics; OS fingerprinting to determine the OS type of the traffic destination, which ensures proper receipt and processing; multi-element correlation to detect widespread illicit activity launched from the same source address; dynamic worm mitigation whereby rapidly proliferating worms are detected and automatically blocked from spreading within the network; as well as other techniques to deliver comprehensive network protection.
+It results in a higher level of performance for integrated intrusion prevention.